 How do you cook lobster?

 I like to broil lobster tails to get my chopped lobster meat for this recipe.
 The tails can be brushed with butter and sprinkled with salt and pepper, then broiled for about 12 minutes until the meat is opaque.
 There are many varieties of lobster, and it doesn’t really matter which one you use in this dish.
+Need more guidance?
+Check out my complete guide on how to cook a lobster.

 How do you reheat lobster mac and cheese?